Oru Sankeerthanam Pole: Plot

 The novel revolves around the life of Dostoyevsky from the time of his meeting with Anna till their union.
 Dostoyevsky had promised his editor Stellovsky that he would complete the novel The Gambler within a few months, but he had not yet written a single page.
 On the advice of a friend, he recruits a stenographer, Anna, to speed up the completion.
 Anna had great respect for the novelist.
 But he was nothing like she imagined.
-On the surface, Dostoyevsky was an alcoholic, gambler and epileptic who could evoke revulsion in anyone.
-But Anna slowly discovers deeper characteristics in his personality, which slowly progresses into the emotion of love.
+On the surface, Dostoyevsky was an alcoholic, gambler, and epileptic who could evoke revulsion in anyone.
+But Anna slowly discovers deeper characteristics in his personality which slowly progresses into the emotion of love.

-The novel delves deep into the mind of Dostoyevsky and exposes its loneliness, weaknesses, pain and spiritual agony.
-His own emotions of being a gambler and alcoholic gets portrayed in his novel The Gambler.
-The string of failed relationships, poverty and diseases haunt him.
+The novel delves deep into Dostoyevsky's mind and exposes his loneliness, weaknesses, pain, and spiritual agony.
+His own emotions of being a gambler and alcoholic are portrayed in his novel The Gambler.
+The string of failed relationships, poverty, and diseases haunt him.
 The presence of Anna gives him great relief.
-In the end, he communicates his love to her.
-They decide to be together.
+In the end, he communicates his love to her, and they decide to be together.

 Writing

 Perumbadavam Sreedharan, in his introduction to the book, thanks Anna's memoirs for giving inputs for the theme of the book.
 The details of the life and personality of Dostoyevsky were derived from his various novels and biographies.

 Unlike other biographers of Dostoyevsky, Perumbadavam does not crucify him for his weaknesses and manias.
 In the introduction to the book in a reprint in 2006, he says that the agonies that life gave Dostoyevsky purified him into a saint.
 He argues that only a saint could have produced such great works as Crime and Punishment, The Idiot and The Brothers Karamazov.
-Dostoyevsky's epileptic seizures, gambling mania and alcoholism are not considered as mere weaknesses of his heart, but as symbols of creative agony and internal conflicts of a great writer.
+Dostoyevsky's epileptic seizures, gambling mania, and alcoholism are not considered mere weaknesses of his heart, but symbols of creative agony and internal conflicts of a great writer.